oribotic/oribotic-instruments/puredata/readme.md

 Abstraction library
 -------------------

 The `oi` abstraction library is provided to wrap communication with the instrument, either over OSC via a serial port (desktop only) or MIDI (desktop and mobile).
-The main high-level abstractions are:

-* `oi.o.instrument`: N-panel instrument serial OSC receiver
-* `oi.m.instrument`: N-panel instrument MIDI receiver

-The naming scheme follows: `oi.o.*` for OSC serial-specific and `oi.m.*` for MIDI-specific abstractions.
-Usage between either communication type is designed to be as similar as possible.

-Additionally, the lower-level abstractions can be utilized individually, if needed.
-For example, `oi.m.panel` can be used to receive control input for a single panel over MIDI.
+See `oi/README.txt` for details.

 Puredata setup (Desktop)
 ------------------------